resource-watch/slate/source/includes/api/_widget.md

-freeze       |                   If the data is freezed                     |    Boolean verified     |                If it's verified by other user                |    Text env          |  Environment can be one of `production` or `preproduction`   |    Text
+freeze       |                   If the data is freezed                     |    Boolean verified     |                If it's verified by other user                |    Text env          |  Environment can be one of `production` or `preproduction`   |    Text thumbnailUrl |             Url of the widget's thumbnail, if one exists     |    Text

 ### What is Vega?